 The photos from this camera have a Tessar look to them.
 At wide apertures, when shooting close up, backgrounds have a roundness to them that is typical of a Tessar.
 At smaller apertures, things smooth out a bit, and photos are very sharp.

 But why not a Sonnar?
 I don't know.
 Maybe it was a matter of cost.
 Regardless, a Tessar-type lens can be excellent.
-I should mention that the much-simpler A26 camera that took 126 Instamatic film had a Sonnar, while the SL 26 (an SLR) had a Tessar.
-Again, who knows.
+I should mention that the much-simpler A26 camera that took 126 Instamatic film had a Sonnar, while the SL 26 (an SLR) had a Tessar, although the reasons for that have to do with the SL 26 having accessory Pro-Tessar lenses.

 The camera uses pictograms as the primary means for focusing with the distance scale engraved on the bottom of the lens barrel.
 That means that you have to turn the camera upside down, if you would prefer to set the distance by feet or meters rather than using the symbols.
-I would have liked the ability to rotate the lens barrel, but alas that wasn't an option.
+I would have liked the ability to rotate the lens barrel so that the lens scale is on top, but alas that wasn't an option.

 Again, I should point out that the A26 mentioned above uses the identical method for focusing.
 And the A26 also has a retracting lens.
 Internet postings say the Rolleimatic was originally designed to use 126 Instamatic film -- and its name certainly reflects that -- before being was changed to 35mm.